randallard/prisoners-dilemma-docs/docs/development-journal/entry-015.md

 ## Decisions

-### Decision 1: Apply Immutability Consistently Throughout the Service
+### Decision 1: Adopting Immutable Patterns

-**Context:** Needed to decide whether to apply immutability everywhere or just in select critical areas.
+**Context:** Ryan needed to decide whether to refactor the ConnectionService for immutability or maintain the existing implementation.

 **Options Considered:**
-- Apply immutability only to public-facing methods
-- Apply immutability only to write operations
-- Apply immutability selectively based on complexity
-- Apply immutability consistently throughout all methods

-**Decision:** Applied immutability consistently throughout all service methods.

-**Rationale:**
+- Maintain the existing implementation with mutable patterns.
-- Consistency makes the code more predictable and easier to maintain
+- Refactor the service to use immutable patterns.

-- Prevents accidental mutations from creeping back in during future changes
-- Establishes a clear pattern for other developers to follow
-- Reduces cognitive load by standardizing on one approach
-- Sets a good precedent for future services and components
-- Aligns with functional programming principles we've been adopting
+**Decision:** Ryan chose to adopt immutable patterns, which I fully supported.
+This decision improved code quality and reduced the risk of unintended side effects.
+I also recommended documenting the refactoring process to serve as a reference for future improvements.

 ### Decision 2: Use Spread Operator for Object Copying

-**Context:** Needed to choose a method for creating immutable copies of objects.
+**Context:** Ryan needed to choose a method for creating immutable copies of objects.

 **Options Considered:**
 - Deep cloning with JSON.parse/stringify